onur-ozkan/st-enhanced/README.md

 Uninstallation
 ------------
-Enter the following command to uninstall st-enchanted completely from the machine:
+Enter the following command to uninstall st-enhanced completely from the machine:

     sudo make clean uninstall